MarkoSokser/Inform7-Jigsaw-game/story.md

 Chapter 37 - Final Exit

 The observation exit door is a door.
-The observation exit door is east of the Observation Room and west of the Freedom.
+The observation exit door is east of the Observation Room and west of the Dark Corridor.
 The observation exit door is closed and locked.

 The observation exit door can be trap-unlocked or trap-locked.